Suzuki DR650 Air Filter Page

 Topgunmotorcycles secondary air filter UNI Filter

 Paper filters are generally not used on offroad bikes, as they are more difficult to service (requiring replacement and not simple field cleaning and reoiling) and don't do well if they get wet.
 When they get wet, they prevent the flow of air through them which will cause a your engine to run rich or not at all.
-After they dry out, they should allow for air to pass, but it will be more difficult for air to pass through the dried out matted areas of the filter that were previously wet.
-The cost of paper filters will also eventually add up, which makes it coast prohibitive for most riders.
+After they dry out, they should allow for air to pass, but it will be more difficult for air to pass through the dried out matted areas of the filter damaged by water.
+The cost of paper filters will also eventually add up, which makes it more expensive in the long run if used instead of reusable filters.

 Oil-Free Synthetic Media Air Filters